hyperledger/fabric/docs/source/msp.rst

 *Valid*  identities for this MSP instance are required to satisfy the following conditions:

-- They are in the form of X.509 certificates with a verifiable certificate path to exactly one of the root of trust certificates
+- They are in the form of X.509 certificates with a verifiable certificate path to exactly one of the root of trust certificates;
-- They are not included in any CRL
+- They are not included in any CRL;
 - And they *list* one or more of the Organizational Units of the MSP configuration in the ``OU`` field of their X.509 certificate structure.

-For more information on the validity of identities in the current MSP implementation we refer the reader to :doc:`msp-identity-validity-rules`.
+For more information on the validity of identities in the current MSP implementation, we refer the reader to :doc:`msp-identity-validity-rules`.

 In addition to verification related parameters, for the MSP to enable